bhandariarun/NEPSE_ANALYSIS/README.md

 cmd(according to our projects)

--Python3 -m venv venv
+- Python3 -m venv venv

--Then venv/Scrpits/activate
+- Then venv/Scrpits/activate

 # Tools that are used in this Project :
 1.VSCODE